Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Not all forms of accounting are the same.
 Some focus on costs, others on audits and some focus on taxes.
 The eight branches of accounting include the following:

-If you want to learn more about the basics of accounting before diving into each of these solutions, check out our 101 guide on what accounting is.
+Here’s more on each type of accounting and its role in tracking your business’s finances.
+If you want to learn more about the basics of accounting before diving into each approach, read our guide on what accounting is.

 graphic of a person at a laptop next to a series of graphs and charts